EndoSure Logo

 - Diagnose Endo at All Stages

-Women worldwide suffer for an average of 8.6 years before being diagnosed with endometriosis.⁴ Leading the charge to change this, the EndoSure Test* takes 30 minutes and provides physicians with simple, objective data to support a rapid diagnosis of endometriosis.
+Women worldwide suffer for an average of 8.6 years before being diagnosed with endometriosis.⁴ Leading the charge to change this, the EndoSure Test* takes 30 minutes to perform, and provides physicians with an easy to use, rapid diagnosis of endometriosis.

 Now Women Can Be Sure